-9.3.5 Maintenance policy
+8.1.8 Maintenance policy

-Invenio v3.0 will be supported with bug and security fixes until the release of Invenio v3.2 and minimum until 2019-06-07.
+Invenio v3.0 will be supported with bug and security fixes until the release of Invenio v3.2 and minimum one year.

 We aim at one Invenio release with new features every 6 months.
 We expect upgrades between minor versions (e.g. v3.1 to v3.2) to be fairly straight-forward as in most cases only new features are added.